kanriapp/website/src/content/docs/getting-started/what-is-kanri.md

 ![screenshot](/kanri_screenshot.webp)

-The app is being built and maintaned by [Trobo](https://trobo.tech).
-For personal inquiries please send a mail to hello@trobo.tech.
+The app is being built and maintaned by the Kanri Team, a small team of open source contributors.
+For personal inquiries to the original creator please send a mail to trobo@kanriapp.com.
 For support or feature requests please open an issue on GitHub or write an email to support@kanriapp.com.

 You can find more information [on the project's GitHub page](https://github.com) and see planned features [on the roadmap](https://github.com/users/trobonox/projects/1/views/1).